camunda/camunda-platform/README.md

 > :information_source: The docker-compose file in this repository uses the latest [compose specification](https://docs.docker.com/compose/compose-file/), which was introduced with docker-compose version 1.27.0+.
 Please make sure to use an up-to-date docker-compose version.

-> :information_source: The Docker required is 20.10.16+
+> :information_source: Docker 20.10.16+ is required.

 To stand-up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose.yaml](docker-compose.yaml) file in this repository can be used.

-The full enviornment contains these components:
+The full environment contains these components:
 - Zeebe
 - Operate
 - Tasklist